Melissa Godoy [Director/Camera] Melissa

 Not Go Gently, narrated by Walter Cronkite, about

-the power of imagination in aging.
+creative aging.
 Gently earned the 2008

 National Electronic Media Award from the American Society